Lighthouse Public Affairs, LLC

 Boe Hayward, Founder email Boe

-Boe is a native San Franciscan and a trusted political strategist and neighborhood outreach professional.
+Boe Hayward is a native San Franciscan, trusted political strategist, and neighborhood outreach professional.
 Boe served as District Eight Supervisor Bevan Dufty’s Chief of Staff at San Francisco’s City Hall from 2005 through 2011.
-During this time, Boe led the Supervisor’s legislative efforts, directed and negotiated land use policy and provided the Supervisor with political, communications and budgetary guidance.
+During this time, Boe led the Supervisor’s legislative efforts, directed and negotiated land use policy, and provided the Supervisor with political, communications and budgetary guidance.
 Notable achievements include leading the Upper Market Design “Charette” to develop design guidelines for infill development – a process that led to streamlined approvals and community support for a number of prominent mixed-use projects, and representing the Board of Supervisors on the SFMTA’s Transit Effectiveness Project (TEP), the first comprehensive effort to overhaul the city’s multimodal public transportation system in decades.

-Boe has provided strategic and political guidance to a variety of clients including AT&T, Au Energy (Shell Oil), Audi USA, Facebook, Uber Technologies, Hudson Pacific Properties, Red and White Fleet, LePort Schools, Republic Services, Integral Investment Management, Strada Investment Group, One Medical Group, California Pacific Medical Center and Zendesk.
+Boe has provided strategic and political guidance to a variety of clients including AT&T, Au Energy (Shell Oil), Audi USA, Facebook, California Pacific Medical Center, The Hamlin School, Hines, Hudson Pacific Properties, Oceanwide, One Medical Group, Prologis, Red and White Fleet, Republic Services, Integral Investment Management, Strada Investment Group, Uber Technologies, Wells Fargo and Zendesk.

 In 2012, Boe helped write and led the negotiations with the City and County of San Francisco for the first community benefit agreement in the Mid-Market area on behalf of Zendesk so that the company could take advantage of the newly created Central Market/Tenderloin Payroll Tax Exclusion zone.
 Zendesk’s community benefit agreement has been used as a model for every technology company in San Francisco’s emerging Mid-Market technology hub seeking tax relief.
 Further, he spearheaded the creation of the San Francisco Auto Jobs Alliance (SFAJA) – an industry organization comprised of the City’s auto dealerships - and represented the SFAJA in negotiations with the Mayor’s office, the Board of Supervisors and the Controller’s office in advance of the ballot measure amending the payroll tax.
 Boe helped craft amendments to the measure that saved the auto dealers in San Francisco more than $250,000 a year in gross receipts taxes.

-In 2013, Boe guided both the community outreach effort and the political strategy to secure the Planning Commission’s unanimous approval for Audi’s new 20,000 square feet dealership in San Francisco’s Mission District, which is planned to open in 2015.
-Additionally, he represented Strada Investment Group to the “Successor Agency” to the former Redevelopment Agency and secured the first amendment to the Mission Bay Redevelopment Plan which will allow for 350 additional housing units, a 250-room hotel, and $18 million in affordable housing funding for the Mission Bay neighborhood.
+In 2013, Boe guided both the community outreach effort and the political strategy to secure the Planning Commission’s unanimous approval for Audi’s new 20,000 square feet dealership in San Francisco’s Mission District, which opened in 2015.
+Additionally, he represented Strada Investment Group to the “Successor Agency” to the former Redevelopment Agency and secured the first amendment to the Mission Bay Redevelopment Plan which allowed for 350 additional housing units, a 250-room hotel, and $18 million in affordable housing funding for the Mission Bay neighborhood.
 In 2014, Boe led the effort to amend the Mission Bay North plan that allowed Integral Investment Management (Atlanta, GA) to develop the last site in Mission Bay North at 360 Berry Street.
 The Integral site provides 126 new units of housing with 20% of the units designated for moderate affordable housing.
-The project was entitled in 2014 and will break ground in the first quarter of 2015.
+The project was entitled in 2014 and broke ground in 2015.

 In 2014, Boe led all aspects of strategic planning and political outreach for Allied Waste (Republic Services) in Daly City during a contested procurement process.
 Despite the City Manager and staff’s recommendation that a competitor take over the contract, Allied won the 15-year contract in Daly City - a contract worth more than $250 million – by a 4 to 1 vote at the Daly City Council.

-Since 2014, Boe has developed the political strategy and community outreach plans for Facebook, establishing popular community partnerships in the Richmond District, Western Addition and Mission for the “Social Network.”
-In addition, Boe helped Facebook successfully navigate the 2014 environmental appeal of their shuttle bus program at the San Francisco Board of Supervisors.
+Since 2014, Boe has developed the political strategy and community outreach plans for Facebook, establishing popular community partnerships for the “Social Network.”
+In addition, Boe helped Facebook successfully navigate the 2014 environmental appeal of their shuttle bus program which has continued to run throughout San Francisco and the Bay Area region.

-Boe is a member of the Stern Grove Festival’s Board of Directors and the Equality California Board of Directors (EQCA).
-He currently resides in San Francisco’s Richmond District with his wife, Sophie Middlebrook Hayward, and their three young children.
+Boe is a member of the Equality California Board of Directors (EQCA) and a member of the Board of Trustees at San Francisco University High School.
+He resides in San Francisco’s Richmond District with his wife, Sophie Middlebrook Hayward, and their three young children.
 Boe received a Bachelor of Arts in English Literature and Psychology and a Bachelor of Sciences in Advertising from the University of Colorado, Boulder in 2000.

 James Walgren, Director email James